-- Cheques.
-Another option is to get an international cheque from your bank and send it overseas.
+- Checks.
+Another option is to get an international guaranteed check from your bank and mail it overseas.

 How to send money to Israel

-While the exact transfer method will differ depending on the provider you choose, these are the basic steps you’ll need to follow to send money to Israel:
+As you can see, there is no shortage of choices when it comes to finding the best way to send money to Israel.
+While the exact transfer method will differ depending on the provider you choose, these are the basic steps you’ll need to follow:

-- Check out your options on the money transfer table.
+- Check out your options in our money transfer table.

 - Supply your information and your recipient’s information.